This section outlines the dispute process which is one of the ways in which a claimant can challenge an overpayment.

 The new policy means it is crucial that claimants and their advisers engage with DMB if the debt is in direct recovery so that further action (ultimately distraint or county court) is avoided.
 Information about time to pay arrangements can be found in the dealing with debt section.

 It is still worth speaking to DMB for direct recovery debts to request a suspension of recovery by DMB (rather than TCO).
-This can be requested under their official guidance where the claimant is in financial hardship or in receipt of certain means tested (see dealing with debt section for further details).
+It is a good idea to try requesting this where the claimant the claimant is in financial hardship or in receipt of certain means tested benefits.
 Even if the claimant doesn’t fit this criteria it is still worth asking DMB for suspension if a dispute has been filed as even though it is not official DMB policy some officers are prepared to suspend when cases are in dispute or go to the Adjudicator.
+It should be noted that HMRC’s helpful guidance for advisers in the guide ‘How HMRC handle tax credit overpayments’ has now been withdrawn and there is no published information about when HMRC will consider a suspension as there was previously.

 The distinction between appeals and disputes is one that even HMRC staff have difficulty with.
 There are some important differences between the two processes: